 The accident was meant for Madeline.
 Travis was not arrested then, but the judge said there would be a thorough investigation and he would schedule another hearing.
 For now, Travis was free to go.

 Judge Pernell Morton dissolved the marriage that day, and Madeline was free from her controlling husband.
-Dressed in a black stylish pants suit with a freshly laundered white blouse, she went to the wheelchair where Travis was.
-She did not saw one word.
+Dressed in a white stylish pants suit (as a sign of freedom) with a freshly laundered white blouse, she walked proudly over to the wheelchair where Travis was sitting.
+She did not say one word.
 She just handed him a gift-wrapped box.

-Madeline walked out of the courtroom that day with her head hung high.
+Madeline walked out of the courtroom that day with her head held high.
 She didn't look back to see Travis' reaction when he opened the box and found the note on top of his wedding pants.
-The note said, "Try these on and see who wears the pants in the family."
+The note said, "Try these on and see who wears the pants in the family now."

 Margaret Minnicks (author) from Richmond, VA on May 17, 2018:

 Dora, I am curious.
 What ending did you imagine?